Oklahoma prepares to execute man for 1985 slaying of teacher

 Stouffer has maintained his innocence in the attack that left Linda Reaves dead and her boyfriend, Doug Ivens, seriously injured.
 He and his attorneys argued in court filings that the state’s three-drug execution method poses a risk of unconstitutional pain and suffering and that Stouffer should be included among other death row plaintiffs in a federal lawsuit challenging the protocols.
 But his request for a stay of execution was denied by a federal district judge and the U.S. Court of Appeals for the Tenth Circuit.
-A final appeal with the U.S. Supreme Court was pending on Wednesday.
+A final appeal with the U.S. Supreme Court was denied Thursday morning, less than two hours before the scheduled execution.

 “I was not present when Linda Reaves was shot,” Stouffer told the board during a video appearance from prison.
 “I am totally innocent of the murder of Linda Reaves and my heart goes out to the family of Linda Reaves that have suffered as a result of her murder.”